-Many of the people that we work with have experienced workplace trauma.
-When an employee experiences stress or trauma as a result of their job, the long-term impacts can be devastating.
-The employee may struggle to attend work and the employer may feel helpless in knowing how to adequately support their worker.
+Many of the people that we work with have experienced trauma in their workplace.
+When an employee experiences stress or trauma as a result of their job duties, it can have long-term impacts not only on the individual but on their colleagues and working environment as well.

 At Rising Tides, we understand the impacts of stress and trauma on individuals and groups.
-We work with both employers and employees to prevent and reduce the impact of a experiencing a trauma at work.
+We work with both employers and employees to prevent and reduce the impact after experiencing a trauma at work.
 If a psychological injury does occur, we can offer the treatment that is needed.

 The best way to manage the impact of stress and trauma is to prevent it from occurring in the first place.
 Although not all traumatic events are preventable, there are steps that you can take to make your working environment more psychologically safe.

 New in Fall 2022!
 We are offering two programs for employers that are now available for booking.
 Watch the short video below to learn more.

 - Information about the impact of trauma on the mind and body.

 - Education regarding the autonomic nervous system and how to use this knowledge to manage distress.

 - Strategies to build resilience to prevent long-term impacts of exposure to trauma.
 Connection to local resources and how to develop a crisis response plan.